Performance of an experience

 Why is it no longer necessary to set an effect size for my experience?

-Since the release of Statistical Power, we no longer use the default or custom effect size to determine if we have reached 'sample based on the observed number of visitors.
+Since the release of Statistical Power, we no longer use the default or custom effect size to determine if we’ve reached 'sample based on the observed number of visitors.
 Power takes into account the volume of data collected AND the observed results to give a more accurate representation of the current reliability of the test results.

 I can’t see power or uplift estimates in the Test Results card.
 Why is that?